-5.0 All electric power and energy supplied and service rendered to the Consumer by Seller shall be delivered, rendered and paid for in accordance with the (a) until the Merger is consummated, Rate Schedule 19 (RS#19) annexed hereto and incorporated by reference in this Agreement and (b) following the Merger, Rate Schedule 21 (RS#21), both Rate Schedules (the “Rate Schedules”) being subject to Article XIV, and otherwise in accordance with this Article V.
+6.0 All electric power and energy supplied and service rendered to the Consumer by Seller shall be delivered, rendered and paid for in accordance with the (a) until the Merger is consummated, Rate Schedule 19 (RS#19) annexed hereto and incorporated by reference in this Agreement and (b) following the Merger, Rate Schedule 21 (RS#21), both Rate Schedules (the “Rate Schedules”) being subject to Article XIV, and otherwise in accordance with this Article V.

-5.1 From and after the Date of Initial Service, the Contract Demand for Consumer’s service shall be equal to the minimum kilowatts set forth in RS#19 and RS#21, respectively.
+6.1 From and after the Date of Initial Service, the "Contract Demand" for Consumer’s service shall be equal to the minimum kilowatts set forth in RS#19 and RS#21, respectively.

-5.2 The Minimum Monthly Billing Demand charges shall be the greater of the actual demand or the demand charges specified in the applicable Rate Schedule, as the same may be revised by the Parties or pursuant to this Article V and Article XIV.
+6.2 The Minimum Monthly Billing Demand charges shall be the greater of the actual demand or the demand charges specified in the applicable Rate Schedule, as the same may be revised by the Parties or pursuant to this Article V and Article XIV.